 RECENTLY we, White Baos Abogados have appeared before the Supreme Civil Court and was successful as can be confirmed in the Supreme Court decision number 317/2020.

-Our client was selling a hotel to a third party, but as the purchaser was initially unable to complete the purchase, the contract was extended but included a penalty clause which allowed for the seizure of a €700,000 advance payment by way of penalty.
+Our client was selling a hotel to a third party but as the purchaser was initially unable to complete the purchase.
+Therefore, the contract was extended but included a penalty clause which allowed for the seizure of a €700,000 advance payment by way of penalty.

-As the purchaser did not proceed but instead attempted to sue our client for breach of contract, at White Baos Abogados we countersued requiring the termination of the contract due to the buyers breach and the retention of the advance paid, in accordance with the penalty clause and the case was won in the Denia Court.
+As the purchaser did not proceed but instead attempted to sue our client for breach of contract.
+At White Baos Abogados we countersued requiring the termination of the contract due to the buyers breach and the retention of the advance paid.
+All this, in accordance with the penalty clause and the case was won in the Denia Court.

-The other party lodged an appeal and the Alicante Provincial Court indicated that the penalty clause should be modified proportionally, according to article 1154 of the Civil Code (Cc) which states:
+The other party lodged an appeal and the Alicante Provincial Court.
+On it they indicated that the penalty clause should be modified proportionally, according to article 1154 of the Civil Code (Cc) which states:

 “The Judge will equitably modify the penalty when the main obligation has been partially or irregularly fulfilled by the debtor.”

-This court indicated that it understood that as part of the price was paid, the contract was partially fulfilled, and the penalty should therefore be modified proportionally, and ruled that part of what was paid by the buyers would be returned to them, indicating that the penalty should not be kept by our client entirety.
+This court indicated that it understood that as part of the price was paid, the contract was partially fulfilled.
+And therefore, the penalty should therefore be modified proportionally.
+Finally, they ruled that part of what was paid by the buyers would be returned to them, indicating that the penalty should not be kept by our client entirety.

-We appealed to the Supreme Court, contesting this decision and won as the Appeal Court ruled that the Alicante Provincial Court was wrong, as per the arguments we mentioned in our appeal:
+We appealed to the Supreme Court, contesting this decision and won.
+The Appeal Court ruled that the Alicante Provincial Court was wrong, as per the arguments we mentioned in our appeal:

 .- The penalties agreed in the contracts fulfilled a liquidating function, therefore, they replace the compensation for damages, thus, it is not necessary to prove the damages suffered, since the parties agree them in advance and by mutual agreement (art.
 1152.1 Cc).